1.HSBC Student Credit Card

 Cons:

-- Higher APR than some competitors
+- Higher APR compared to others

 3.NatWest Credit Card